Skip Ribbon Commands

 Students who have resided and studied in Singapore or India

 VASS disables EAL approval for students whose country of origin is Singapore or India, even though the student may have resided in Australia for less than 7 years.
 A message on VASS will appear, stating ‘EAL eligibility for this country of origin can only be approved by the VCAA’.
 The school must forward the application to the VCAA for a thorough assessment.
 These applications need to include supporting school documentation and passport stamp or international movement records or both to determine whether the student is eligible for EAL status.
 If the VCAA approves the application, it will be entered on VASS and the school will be able to enrol the student in EAL.
-This application and supporting documentation should be forwarded to VCAA's Student Records and Results Unit as soon as possible (which should be in the year before undertaking Units 3 and 4 EAL).
+This application and supporting documentation should be forwarded to the Student Records and Results unit as soon as possible (which should be in the year before undertaking Units 3 and 4 EAL).

 Students who are deaf or hard of hearing